 Some common types of businesses and industries that need a business owners policy include:

-A small to medium-sized business with a physical store should strongly consider getting a BOP in order to address the risk of getting sued.
-Any business that has physical or digital assets is vulnerable to these being damaged or hacked into, making liability protection extremely vital.
+A small to medium-sized business with a physical store should strongly consider getting a BOP in order to address the threat of getting sued.
+Any business that has physical or digital assets is vulnerable to these being damaged or hacked into, making business liability protection extremely vital.

 There is a list of various requirements that a business should think about when investing in a BOP.
-Often, those in low-risk industries are more likely to qualify for this package policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.
+Often, those in low-risk industries are more likely to qualify for this umbrella policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.

 Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance meet most qualifications.